linz/nz-buildings/db/docs/source/published_data.rst

 To enable changes between updates to be recorded and then queried using using LDS `changesets <https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/how-to-use-the-changeset-generator>`_, every table has a primary key.
 Primary keys in tables are shown by a field name with bold font.

-This data model has been designed to manage building data with multiple representations, allowing for future enhancements in building data management.
-Not all of this data is currently populated and data capture for these new fields will occur over time.

 Schema: {{ schema_gen_buildings_lds["name"] }}